Samples Needed For Poodle Health Research

 Research on Genetic Basis of Addison’s Disease in Standard Poodles

-PCAF is currently funding University of Minnesota researchers searching for genes possibly linked to Addison’s disease in Standard Poodles.
+PCAF is currently funding University of Minnesota researchers searching for genes and other factors possibly linked to Addison’s disease in Standard Poodles.
 The team needs samples from dogs with Addison’s and dogs over age 10 who do not have Addison’s.
 They are especially interested in samples from “trios,” a dog that has Addison’s disease and both of its parents.
 For more information, check http://z.umn.edu/addisons.
-The researchers will present an update at the 2018 PCA Foundation Seminar and are requesting additional samples from dogs with Addison’s disease, especially newly diagnosed (within the past 60 days), and from healthy dogs 5 years old and older.
+The researchers will present an update at the 2019 PCA Foundation Seminar and are requesting additional samples from dogs with Addison’s disease, especially newly diagnosed (within the past 60 days), and from healthy dogs 5 years old and older.
 If you can help, please contact Dr. Steve Friedenberg at email@example.com.